 - 1. We used an orthodontic model for the erosion, - a.
-Circular areas of human premolars extracted for orthodontic purposes were protected with nail polish, leaving 6mm circular windows of uncoated tooth surface to define experimental zones, - b. orthodontic brackets were bonded to the buccal surface of each tooth by use of on of three adhesives, n=8 for each treatment group: - i.
-Transbond XT (T-XT) leaving an unprotected halo around the bracket, - ii.
-Fuji Ortho (FO) covering the whole exposed surface around the bracket, - iii.
-Experimental fluoride-containing bonding resin (exp-F) covering the whole exposed surface around the bracket. - 2.
-Note that there was an exposed (unprotected) portion of the surface for the T-XT samples (control) verses completely covered surfaces for the exp-F and FO samples. - 3.
-Digital images were taken and PTR-LUM (Canary Numbers) were determined at the incisal and gingival regions (above and below) the bracket before the erosion, - 4.
-The teeth were exposed to 1 % citric acid (pH 3.60) erosion standard for 4 hours stirred @ 250 rpm.
-5. Digital images were taken and PTR-LUM (Canary Numbers) were determined at the - incisal and gingival regions (above and below) the bracket after the erosion,
+Circular areas of human premolars extracted for orthodontic purposes were protected with nail polish, leaving 6mm circular windows of uncoated tooth surface to define experimental zones, - b. orthodontic brackets were bonded to the buccal surface of each tooth by use of one of three adhesives, n=8 for each treatment group: i.
+Transbond XT (T-XT) leaving an unprotected halo around the bracket, - Fuji Ortho (FO) covering the whole exposed surface around the bracket, iii Experimental fluoride-containing bonding resin (exp-F) covering the whole exposed surface around the bracket.

+2. Note that there was an exposed (unprotected) portion of the surface for the T-XT samples (control) verses completely covered surfaces for the exp-F and FO samples.
+Digital images were taken and PTR-LUM (Canary Numbers) were determined at the
-6. The teeth were sagittally sectioned to create two 1 mm thick cross-sections through the - bracket and thus through the incisal and gingival zones.

-7. Digitized light microscopy images were taken of the cross-section samples, see figures - below, 8.
-The digital images were analyzed with ImageJ software to determine the maximum - 8.
-The digital images were analyzed with ImageJ software to determine the maximum amount of surface loss (μm) in each zone (incisal or gingival). - 9.
-The change in Canary Number (Δ CN) was calculated by subtraction, - 10.The incisal and gingival surface loss was plotted against the ΔCN and the linear correlation was calculated. - 11.The statistical significance of the correlation coefficient (r) was determined by Pearson's r statistic. - 12.
-The incidence of false positives (from the PTR-LUM) was counted for all data.
+- incisal and gingival regions (above and below) the bracket before the erosion, - The teeth were exposed to 1 % citric acid (pH 3.60) erosion standard for 4 hours stirred @ 250 rpm. - Digital images were taken and PTR-LUM (Canary Numbers) were determined at the 5. incisal and gingival regions (above and below) the bracket after the erosion - 6.
+The teeth were sagittally sectioned to create two 1 mm thick cross-sections through the bracket and thus through the incisal and gingival zones. - 7.
+Digitized light microscopy images were taken of the cross-section samples, see figures below. - 8.
+The digital images were analyzed with Image-J software to determine the maximum amount of surface loss (μm) in each zone (incisal or gingival). - 9.
+The change in Canary Number (ΔCN) was calculated by subtraction - 10.The incisal and gingival surface loss was plotted against the $\Delta CN$ and the linear correlation was calculated. - 11.The statistical significance of the correlation coefficient (r) was determined by Pearson's r statistic.

+12. The incidence of false positives (from the PTR-LUM) was counted for all data